Anyone can get triple-negative breast cancer. However, researchers have found that it is more likely to affect:

 - Younger people.
 Triple-negative breast cancer is more likely to occur before age 40 or 50, versus age 60 or older, which is more typical for other breast cancer types.

 - African-American and Hispanic women.
 Triple-negative breast cancer most commonly affects African-American women, followed by Hispanic women.
 Asian women and non-Hispanic white women are less likely to develop this type of cancer.
-A recent study found that black women were 3 times more likely to develop triple-negative breast cancer than white women.
+A study found that black women were 3 times more likely to develop triple-negative breast cancer than white women.

 - People with a BRCA1 mutation.
 When people with an inherited BRCA1 mutation develop breast cancer, especially before age 50, it is usually found to be triple-negative.